 Certain aluminum alloys may require a water table, and oxy/fuel cutting technology is better suited for thicker metals

 The Future of Plasma Cutting

 The future of plasma cutting will, undoubtedly, be bright.
-The recent technological advancements have widely been focused on the accessibility of plasma cutting platforms.
+The recent technological advancements have widely focused on the accessibility of plasma cutting platforms.

 Recent innovations in the ability to control the power and size of the arc have led to plasma cutting being used for more complex cutting projects.

 The technology advancements also have led to better accuracy when cutting and a more uniform cut through the metal not seen in the early days of plasma cutting.

 The next step, which is already taken hold in the plasma cutting industry, is automation and bringing that automation out of purely industrial areas to the average person who uses plasma cutting systems.

 This process involves making the parts of the machines last for more extended periods and the reduction of the price of these parts.